 It’s certainly not an especially popular service on Amazon, but there are sellers offering it and many have positive reviews.

 However, nothing in the policy mentions live eggs.
-So, for now, a dozen chicks hatching in your living room is just a few clicks away.
+So, for now, a dozen chicks hatching in your living room is something you can buy on Amazon.